cybertraining-dsc/fa20-523-339/project/project.md

 **Keywords:** data analysis, business, big data, E-commerce, customer behavior

 ## 1. Introduction

+Big data have many applications in the scientific research and business, from those in the hardware perspective like Higgs Discovery to the software perspective like E-commence.
+In these aspects, I am mostly interested in big data application in the business especially in the area where using big data to analysis customer behavior and then make a recommendation strategy to induce customers purchase the best fit-in goods.
+The recommendation strategies and customer behavior analysis are now playing the key role for all E-commerce competitiveness and be highly valued and researched by scientists around the world.
+It could be quite difficult to make a breakthrough in this area.
+However, I still would like to make a taste on it by using Amazon’s multiple datasets to see what the strategies will be.
+The project will be finished by myself with a couple Datasets provided by Amazon stated following.

-For the final project, I will focus on use the customer review data to perform data analysis technology and then use different machine learning methods to give customers' recommendation products based on the data.
+In the final project, I will focus on use the customer review data to perform data analysis technology and then use different machine learning methods to give customers' recommendation products based on the data.
 A feature is that this work will try to use different machine learning technologies which can be able to see how exactly a recommendation will be make in E-commerce area

 ## 2. Choice of Data-sets